AdamGoldsmith/cloud-gitlab/README.md

 #### project_data dictionary structure

-The majority of the network, disks and instances configuration are in a dictionary structure called `project_data` defined in the `localhost` [inventory vars file](inv.d/host_vars/localhost/gcp.yml)
+The infrastructure resources configuration are stored in a dictionary structure called `project_data` defined in the `localhost` [inventory vars file](inv.d/host_vars/localhost/gcp.yml)

 Let's inspect it and break it down in sections: